Black Friday and Cyber Monday (BFCM) have become consumer staples, with 51% of UK adults planning to spend during the Black Friday weekend.

 We can say that it is an essential lever to sell your items.
 But, don't lose out either!
 You can encourage spending a certain amount before offering free shipping.

 The packaging, and the phenomenon of over-packaging that results from it, are polluting.
-Unfortunately, Black Friday and the Christmas holidays accentuate this phenomenon.
+Unfortunately, Black Friday and the holidays accentuate this phenomenon.
 What can you do to reduce your impact?

 According to Hipli, Bigblue's eco-friendly packaging partner, delivery represents 218 million tons of delivery package waste per year.
 In response to this, Hipli proposes to use the same packaging several times.